mewbak/antidebug-golang-binary/README.md

 my view) is a good feature on dropper or agent in order to decrease early detection.
 For instance, you can simulate many trivial events and cover up few illegitimate events.
 It is a good discussion.
 An useful talk about concurrency and parallelism is [Rob Pike's talk](https://blog.golang.org/waza-talk).

 - **Statically linked** help us to develop malware not dependent on libraries and versioning.
 However, this feature could be a disadvantage if we implement a dropper or agent because due to its large size.
 Note that distribution has to be lightweight.
 Golang executables have *runtime* functions and they need debug symbols.
 However, these binaries can be stripped but do not hide much information.
-If you want to stripped it, check this great post [Shrink your Go binaries with this one weird trick](https://blog.filippo.io/shrink-your-go-binaries-with-this-one-weird-trick/).
+If you want to stripped it, check [Shrink your Go binaries with this one weird trick](https://blog.filippo.io/shrink-your-go-binaries-with-this-one-weird-trick/).

 - **Cross-compiling** is a built-in feature in Golang toolchain.
 Therefore we can compile a lot of architectures.
 Despite this, we need to take care with some imports via *syscall* library because antidebug functions are often dependent on the operating system (``syscall.SYS_PTRACE`` vs ``syscall.NewLazyDLL("kernel32.dll").NewProc("IsDebuggerPresent")``).
 See the following command to check different architectures.